-Michael Porter, author of “Competitive Advantage” identified three primary ways that organizations can gain a competitive advantage.
+Michael Porter, author of “Competitive Advantage” identified three primary types of competitive strategy.
 They are:

 - Cost leadership: delivering comparable value for a lower price